rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ShipmentSample.md

 # Shipment Sample

-Imagine you are a Manufacturer and you are trying to send a transaction to a Distributor.
+within a commercial transaction context between two trading partners.

+In the shipment example below, we will use a hypothetical example of a manufacturer sending goods to a distributor.

-Firstly, you will need to generate the information about your shipment and submit it to the SNCM.
+Firstly, the manufacturer will need to generate the information about its shipment and submit it to the SNCM.

-In this hypothetical scenario, you are the CNPJ 15042274000195 and you are sending 3 serialized units to your Distributor, with the CNPJ 83042274000167.
+In this hypothetical scenario, the manufacturer has the CNPJ 15042274000195 and is sending 3 serialized units to its Distributor, with the CNPJ 83042274000167.

 - Sender - CNPJ 15042274000195 (Manufacturer)
 - Receiver - CNPJ 83042274000167 (Distributor)

-> Just to make it clear,
+> Just be aware that the messages
-> the messages in this example
+> in this example do not have
-> do not have the SIGNATURE tags
+> the SIGNATURE tags

 ### Communication flow